abigailmuk/abigailmuk/README.md

 - 📫 How to reach me **abigailmuk@hotmail.com**

-- 📄 Know about my experiences [https://abigail-amy-mukombero.netlify.app/education](https://abigail-amy-mukombero.netlify.app/education)
+- 📄 Learn more about me [here](https://abigail-amy-mukombero.netlify.app/)

 - ⚡ Fun fact **I am learning to use Adobe After Effects!**